 All health care providers that file electronic claims are required by HIPAA law to obtain the National Provider Identifier (NPI).
 The NPI is a number every physician will need throughout their career.
 The purpose of the NPI is to utilize one identifying number per health care provider for all health plans.
-As a clinical trainee at Cleveland Clinic who has the ability to write prescriptions, clinical trainees are required to have a National Provider Identifier number.

 The NPI for each health care provider is assigned by the National Plan and Provider Enumeration System (NPPES).

-The NPI application process is the means by which health care provider organizations and individuals become uniquely identified in a national database known as the National Plan and Provider Enumeration System (NPPES).
 Go to NPPES and apply as an individual.
-The website will walk a person through the online process.
+The website will walk a trainee through the online process.
 Clinical trainees may also complete a paper application and mail it directly to NPPES.
-NPI is a Cleveland Clinic requirement; please upload a copy of the NPI confirmation letter and number into the MedHub record.
 A Social Security Number is required to apply for the NPI; therefore, a clinical trainee can only apply for an NPI after they receive a social security number and then follow the above process.